A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Abstract

 \section{Abstract}

-We introduce a Monte Carlo scheme for the approximation of the solutions of fully non--linear parabolic non--local PDEs.
-The method is the generalization of the method proposed by [Fahim-Touzi-Warin, 2011] for fully non--linear parabolic PDEs.
-As an independent result, we also introduce a Monte Carlo Quadrature method to approximate the integral with respect to L\'evy measure which may appear inside the scheme.
-We consider the equations whose non--linearity is of the Hamilton--Jacobi--Belman type.
-We avoid the difficulties of infinite L\'evy measures by truncation of the L\'evy integral by some $\kappa>0$ near $0$.
-The first result provides the convergence of the scheme for general parabolic non--linearities.
-The second result provides bounds on the rate of convergence for concave non--linearities from above and below.
-For both results, it is crucial to choose $\kappa$ appropriately dependent on $h$.
+We introduce a Monte Carlo scheme for fully nonlinear parabolic nonlocal PDE's whose nonlinearity in of Hamilton-Jacobi-Bellman-Isaacs (HJBI for short).
+We avoid the difficulties of infinite L\'evy measure by truncation of the L\'evy integral.
+The first result provides the convergence of the scheme for general parabolic nonlinearities.
+The second result provides bounds on the rate of convergence for concave (or equivalently convex) nonlinearities.
+For both results, it is crucial to choose truncation of the infinite L\'evy measure appropriately dependent on the time discretization.
+We also introduce a Monte Carlo Quadrature method to approximate the nonlocal term in the HJBI nonlinearity.